Rules for Plugins

 Support: A support thread in the appropriate Addons/Contributions area of the Zen Cart support forum should be opened following activation of a submitted contribution, where free support for that addon will delivered by the author and the community at large.
 Support for the addon should take place on the Zen Cart forum.

-- jQuery: The default Zen Cart template includes automatic loading of jQuery from the jQuery CDN.
+jQuery: The default Zen Cart template includes automatic loading of jQuery from the jQuery CDN.
 Your plugin should NOT include the jQuery package.
 If it needs jQuery, it should expect that the store’s template already loads jQuery.
+That said, you should ensure your plugin works with the latest version of jQuery available at the time of posting/updating your plugin.
+It would be beneficial to also note what versions of jQuery your plugin “requires” and “is compatible with”, so storeowners have an idea what changes they may need to make or whether your plugin is compatible with the tech tools already on their site.

 Any included .SQL files should be written without the use of database table-prefixes (such as